nitinkorlepara/SDENotes/SystemDesign/HLD/3-DistributedSystem.md

 - **Fault tolerance** - how easy and quickly can failures in parts of the system be detected and recovered
 - **Transparency** - how much access does one node have to locate and communicate with other nodes in the system.

+### Architecture

+- A cluster is defined as a group of nodes working together and configured in such a way that they appear as a single system.
+  - Master Slave Architecture
+  - Master Master Architecture
+- In a Distributed System, Performance is total Computation with network delay
+  - Total Time = Computation Time + network delay
+  - Computation could be reduced by concurrent/parallel computation
+  - Reduce the network delay by increasing bandwidth and redundancy in the network
+  - Implement proper load balancing and partitioning schemes
+    - Load balancing: Distribute the tasks to the available resources in an efficient manner
+    - Partitioning schemes: Divide the data into logical partitions for easier access

-#### CAP
+### CAP Theorem
 - **Consistency** - Giving correct result at any given time
 - **Availability** - System should be available at all times
 - **Partition tolerance** - even if one partition fails,system should be responsive

-#### Architecture

-- a cluster is defined as a group of nodes working together and configured in such a way that they appear as a single system.
-  - Master Slave Architecture
-  - Master Master Architecture

-#### Cache

-- temporary storage with high read speeds.
-- Cache invalidation

-  - Write through -> updated data is written to both database and ache at the same time
-  - Write Around -> updated data is written to database first and then to cache
-  - write back -> cache is updated first and then the database in specified time intervals

-#### Scaling in Distributed System
+### Scaling in Distributed System

 - Vertical
   - Adding more resources to the existing server